Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Background

-In proper learning of LDS, many state-of-the-art approaches consider the least-squares method, despite complications encountered in unstable systems \cite{faradonbeh2018finite}. \cite{simchowitz2018learning} have provided non-trivial guarantees for the ordinary least-squares (OLS) estimator in the case of stable $G$ and there being no hidden component, i.e., $F'$ being an identity and $Y_t = \phi_t$.
-Surprisingly, they have also shown that more unstable linear systems are easier to estimate than less unstable ones, in some sense. \cite{simchowitz2019learning} extended the results to allow for a certain pre-filtering procedure. \cite{SarkarRakhlin} extended the results to cover stable, marginally stable, and explosive regimes.
-Our work could be seen as a continuation of the least squares method to processes with hidden components, with guarantees of global convergence.
-In Computer Science, our work could be seen as an approximation scheme \cite{vazirani2013approximation}, as it allows for $\epsilon$ error for any $\epsilon > 0$.
+In proper learning of LDS, many state-of-the-art approaches consider the least squares method, despite complications encountered in unstable systems \citep{faradonbeh2018finite}. \cite{simchowitz2018learning} have provided non-trivial guarantees for the ordinary least squares (OLS) estimator in the case of stable $G$ and there being no hidden component, i.e., $F'$ being an identity and $Y_t = \phi_t$.
+Surprisingly, they have also shown that more unstable linear systems are easier to estimate than less unstable ones, in some sense. \cite{simchowitz2019learning} extended the results to allow for a certain pre-filtering procedure. \cite{SarkarRakhlin,TuhinJMLR} extended the results to cover stable, marginally stable, and explosive regimes. \cite{oymak2019non} provide a finite-horizon analysis of the Ho-Kalman algorithm.
+Most recently, \cite{bakshi2023new} provided a detailed analysis of the use of the method of moments in learning linear dynamical systems, which could be seen as a polynomial-time algorithm for learning a LDS from a trajectory of polynomial length up to a polynomial error.
+Our work could be seen as a continuation of the work on the least squares method, with guarantees of global convergence.